 Early assurance to medical school as an undergraduate

-Reserve a seat in medical school as an undergraduate through early assurance
+Reserve a future seat in medical school as an undergraduate student through early assurance

-NEOMED maintains a commitment to collaborate exclusively with a network of colleges and universities in northeast Ohio to offer early assurance to a select group of currently enrolled undergraduate students.
+50 years ago NEOMED was founded as “Northeast Ohio Universities’ College of Medicine” as a collaboration between 3 universities to educate and train physicians to serve our communities.
+Today, NEOMED maintains that tradition as we collaborate exclusively with a network of nine colleges and universities in northeast Ohio to offer reserved seats in medical school through early assurance to a select group of currently enrolled undergraduate students.

-All M.D. students matriculating to NEOMED will master the same rigorous medical school curriculum and will eventually compete with thousands of medical school graduates nationwide for a limited number of post-graduate residency slots in clinical settings after NEOMED to complete their medical education.
+All M.D. students matriculating to NEOMED regardless of admission plan will master the same rigorous medical school curriculum.
+M.D. students will eventually compete with thousands of medical school graduates nationwide for a limited number of post-graduate residency slots in clinical settings after NEOMED to complete their medical education.
 NEOMED’s early assurance admission plan is designed to ensure that all of our matriculating M.D. students have the same opportunity to thrive in medical school at NEOMED and successfully compete for their intended residency match.
-In support of this goal, the NEOMED early assurance plan is undergoing redesign for adoption in the next several years.
-This redesign will incorporate increased academic standards to ensure medical school readiness and infuse contemporary co-curricular career vita building experiences into the education of every early assurance student.
+In support of this goal, the NEOMED early assurance plan has undergone redesign.
+This redesign will incorporate increased academic standards to ensure medical school readiness and infuse contemporary co-curricular career building experiences into the education of every early assurance student.
 We will do so while maintaining the level of medical school access to ensure our future physicians reflect the communities they serve.

 Contact the NEOMED liaison at one of our cooperating undergraduate schools for more information about reserving a seat in a future class through early assurance to continue the tradition of transformational leadership.